DoedeJaarsmaCommunicatie/Badubed/readme.txt

 = Does this theme support any plugins? =

-TJEP.nl includes support for Infinite Scroll in Jetpack.
+Badubed includes support for Infinite Scroll in Jetpack.

 == Changelog ==